-For example: The miniature set Zac creates is designed with a white backdrop, demonstrating his desire towipe away reality since he ‘can’t stand real things.’
+- The miniature set Zac creates is designed with a white backdrop, symbolising his desire to wipe away reality since he ‘can’t stand real things.’
 (Cosi, Louis Nowra)

 As indicated earlier, you should be familiar with many, if not all the terms mentioned above.
 Take note that some metalanguage terms are specific to a writing form, such as camera angle for films.
 As you discuss themes or characters, you should try and weave metalanguage throughout your body paragraphs.
 The purpose of this criteria is to demonstrate your ability to understand how the author uses language to communicate his or her meaning.
 The key is to remember that the author’s words or phrases are always chosen with a particular intention – it is your job to investigate why the author has written a text in a particular way.